To configure Ibexa CDP, use the

 You need to specify a source of the user data that Ibexa CDP will connect to.
 To do so, go to Data Manager in Tools section and select Create new dataflow.
 It will take you to a Dataflow Creator, where in five steps you will set up a data streaming.

 In the General Information section, specify dataflow name, choose Stream File as a source of user data and CDP as a destination, where they will be sent for processing.
+Currently, only Stream File transport is supported and can be initialized from the configuration.

 In the Download section, select Stream file.

-Copy generated steam ID and paste it into the
+Copy generated steam ID and paste it into the configuration file under

 It allows you to establish a datastream from the Streaming API into the Data Manager.